ViniRover/nlw-04-next.js/README.md

 ## Description

-Application developed for people who stay a long time on their chair.
+Application developed for people who stay a long time on their chair and in front of a screen.
 A countdown that fire an exercise challenge to complete after a period of time.

 ![Image of application](https://github.com/ViniRover/nlw-04-next.js/blob/main/githubimages/image02.png)